 Dietary Care for PSSM Horses

 PSSM sufferers require a low-starch, high-fat diet to reduce the amount of abnormal sugar in the muscles.
-Feeding healthy amounts of fats and oils—some horses need 2 cups of oil per day while others need very little.
+Feed them healthy amounts of fats and oils—some horses need 2 cups of oil per day, while others need very little.
+Horses with PSSM may not be able to graze, depending on the extent of their condition.
+Adding in magnesium and acetyl-L carnitine helps with muscle relaxation and glucose tolerance.

-Since the symptoms can vary from horse to horse, working with an equine nutritionist can help you determine exactly what to feed, how much, and what to use for additional supplementation.
+Since the signs can vary from horse to horse, working with an equine nutritionist can help you determine exactly what to feed, how much, and what to use for additional supplementation.

 Exercise for PSSM Horses